Posted on October 28 2015

 With the warm weather of summer just around the corner, many areas of the country are already heating up!
 Dogs, in general, are intolerant of too much heat.
 Because of this, it is crucial that you’re aware of the signs of heat stress or heat stroke, and how to treat them if they occur.
 Knowing exactly what to do when your pooch gets overheated, and immediate action can save his life.

 Heatstroke normally happens when a dog loses his innate ability to regulate his body temperature.
 Dogs do not sweat all over their bodies the way humans do.
 Their body temperature is chiefly regulated by respiration such as panting.
 If a pooch’s respiratory tract fails to clear heat quickly enough, heatstroke may take place.

 If an animal experiences heatstroke, you may notice hyperventilation, excessive panting, dry gums that become pale, increased salivation, erratic or rapid pulse, confusion, weakness, diarrhea, vomiting, and possibly rectal bleeding.
 If the dog continues overheating, his breathing efforts will become slow, or worse, absent.
-This, in turn, can lead to seizure or coma.
+This, in turn, can lead to seizures or coma.

 To prevent overheating during the hot summer months, make sure your pet has a shaded, breezy place to rest, away from direct sunlight.
 Always provide plenty of fresh, cool drinking water.
 And, don’t push your dog too hard to play or work – give him plenty of breaks throughout the day.

 The following guidelines will help should your dog become overheated:

 Because overheating can be life-threatening if not treated immediately, noticing the early signs of heat exhaustion will reduce the chances of canine heatstroke and death.